STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## [1] "tbl_df"     "tbl"        "data.frame"

-Conclusion: typing ?gapminder in R returns information about the gapminder data.
-It is a data frame that contains list data.
+Conclusion: - typing ?gapminder in R returns information about the gapminder data. - Gapminder is a data frame that contains list data.

 **2. What is its class?**

-We can use the class() function to determine the class of the gapminder object:
+As shown above, we can use the class() function to determine the class of the gapminder object:

 ``` r
 ?gapminder